EvoTestOps/AISysRev/README.md

 # AISysRev
-This tool offers AI-based support for Systematic Literature Reviews.
+This web-application offers AI-based support for Systematic Literature Reviews.
 Currently, only one step is supported: title–abstract screening.
-Although the tool runs in a web browser, all data is stored locally on your machine.
-LLMs are accessed through OpenRouter, and data can be imported from Scopus.
-Please cite our research papers on this topic if you use the tool [1–2].
+Although the application runs in a web browser, all data is stored locally on your machine.
+LLMs are accessed through OpenRouter, and data for screening can be imported from Scopus.
+Please cite our research papers on this topic if you use the application [1–2].

 <img width="60%" height="60%" alt="{5145C448-8011-4733-B03C-8ED432E3D7F8}" src="https://github.com/user-attachments/assets/d1e78ac6-a364-4b4f-8953-7188fd350ef1" />